iTIMO: An LLM-empowered Synthesis Dataset for Travel Itinerary Modification: Proposed Metrics for Itinerary Perturbation

 where $\mathcal{D}^{pop}(i)$ denotes the popularity distribution of itinerary $i$, $\#pop_{i}^{l}$, $\#pop_{i}^{m}$, and $\#pop_{i}^{h}$ denote the number of POIs with $low$, $medium$, and $high$ popularity level within $i$, respectively.

-Based on it, common evaluation metrics such as Jensen Shannon divergence (JSD) \cite{lin2002divergence}, total variation distance (TVD) \cite{lehmann2005testing}, or Hellinger distance (H) \cite{le2000asymptotics} can be used to identify the macro distribution shifts for disruption identification.
-In this paper, we choose Hellinger distance as the evaluation metric, defined as follows:
+Based on it, common metrics such as Jensen Shannon divergence (JSD) \cite{lin2002divergence}, total variation distance (TVD) \cite{lehmann2005testing}, or Hellinger distance (H) \cite{le2000asymptotics} can be used to {measure} the macro distribution shifts.
+We choose Hellinger distance as the metric, defined as follows: